 Brunch: Saturday & Sunday 11AM-3PM.

 Parking: free private lot.

-Specials: food and drink happy hour offered throughout entire restaurant, including bar, Monday – Sunday 3:30-6PM, all night drinks specials until 10PM on Sundays; includes 10$ boards (usually $18), 2$ off draft beers, 3$ local canned beers, 2$ off wine by the glass, and 6$ bubbles.
-Half price bottles of wine on Wednesdays 5-10PM.
-All bottles of wines are available to take home at 50% off!
+Specials: food and drink happy hour offered throughout entire restaurant, including bar, Monday – Sunday 3-5PM.
+Includes 6$ off boards, 2$ off draft beers, 3$ local canned beers, 2$ off wine by the glass, and 6$ bubbles.
 [Menu and prices subject to change]

 Dai Due is a lovely restaurant with a warm, inviting environment that has an open kitchen and small bar.
 Many of the menu options vary daily, as Dai Due really emphasizes seasonal, regional, and farm-to-table friendly fare.
 Their dedication to using Texas ingredients (fruits, meats, vegetables, cheeses, olive oil, and even all of their beer and wine offerings) is quite impressive and takes “support local” to another level.
 They have a classic butcher shop inside the restaurant and get all of their meats from local Texas producers.
 All sausages and other charcuterie are done in-house, and pay honor to their Mexican, German, and Cajun roots.
 They stock about a dozen craft beers on tap or in can, and have a very respectable wine selection sold by glass or bottle.
 Dai Due is great for any occasion.
 Stop in for some libations and a snack or go all in and enjoy one of their various prie fixe “Supper Club” features (e.g., Tallow fried chicken on Sundays!).

 Dai Due has many offerings on their dinner menu, including Chicken Liver Mousse and a Cold Meat Board.